Understanding the link between SEO and CRO

 Conversion tracking allows SEO experts to show clients the impact of their choices, validating any changes made to the strategy.
 The user data provided by CRO gives solid proof to show off to clients while also allowing clients to look in on how a strategy has played out.

-Optimisation of Content
+Optimisation of content and keywords

 For visitors to turn into conversions, there must be CTAs embedded in your content.
-Whether this is an instruction or clickable link, it should drive the user to perform the desired action.
+Whether this is an instruction or a clickable link, it should drive the user to perform the desired action.

 Answering the initial search query is still key, however.
 This is so a high ranking can be retained as Google recognises the relevance of your page.
 After this, products and services can be introduced.
+SEO optimises content to improve search rankings while CRO optimises the content to encourage a user to take action.
+This is a perfect demonstration of how they both work in tandem.

 The two strategies can work in harmony if you optimise your keyword strategies in alignment.
 For SEO, your keywords should be optimised for the search engine and user intent.